baychi/OpenTinyRX/README.md

 - bugfix in mode detection function (time to test increase in 100x);
 - added mode 3 = Futaba with reverced channels in packet

+27 mar 2013 (version 13)
+- additional channel for sound at packet lost (R8).
+- switch mode (PWM/PPM/SBUS) now from menu only (R7).
+- added fuses value output at start.
+- settings not comtable with older versions.
+Change any register before use.
+-